fpereiro/gotoB/tutorial/tutorial.md

 ### The two sides of a webapp

-You might have heard the terms *frontend*, *backend*, *client* and *server* in the context of webapps.
+You might have heard the terms *frontend*, *backend*, *browser* and *server* in the context of webapps.
 These terms are fundamentally important.

-The terms *frontend* and *client* refer to the same thing: the HTML, CSS and js that gets loaded in the browser and is seen by your users.
+The terms *frontend* and *browser* refer to the same thing: the HTML, CSS and js that gets loaded in the browser and is seen by your users.
 The client code is the program that a web browser runs.

 The terms *backend* and *server* refer to the same thing: a program that provides files (like HTML, CSS and js, plus images) to a web browser, and also handles other operations like storing user data.
 The backend code is a program run on a server connected to the internet (if you're starting out, it might also be good to know that a server is merely a computer running somewhere 24/7).